-The Kalamazoo Area Transportation Study assisted in the data collection of road inventory for Kalamazoo County in 2022.
-The data collection efforts took place on Federal-Aid roads in the county.
+The Kalamazoo Area Transportation Study assisted in the collection of federal aid road condition data in Kalamazoo County for 2023.
 According to 23 USC 101, "Federal-aid eligible" roads are "highways on the Federal-aid highway systems and all other public roads not classified as local roads or rural minor collectors."